Benjamin Graham Net Worth: Full Bio & Investor Profile

 Benjamin Graham was a firm believer in finding company stocks that were underpriced compared to their book value.
 Father of the investment strategy known as value investing; he applied this criterion throughout his investor career.

-Graham believed that the market price of a security often deviated from its intrinsic value, and that by purchasing securities that were trading at a discount to their intrinsic value, investors could generate strong returns over the long term
+Graham believed that the market price of a security often deviated from its intrinsic value, and that by purchasing securities that were trading at a discount to their intrinsic value, investors could generate strong returns over the long term.

-The Net-net calculation is made by taking all current assets and cash equivalents minus total liabilities and then dividing by the number of shares outstanding.
+The Net-Net calculation is made by taking all current assets and cash equivalents minus total liabilities and then dividing by the number of shares outstanding.
 Graham would then consider investing in companies where the stock price was no more than 67 percent of the NCAV.

 He also took a long-term approach to investing, which he clearly differentiated from speculating.
-He adopted a highly diversified portfolio believing firmly in the need to spread risk across companies and sectors.
+He adopted a highly diversified portfolio, believing firmly in the need to spread risk across companies and sectors.

 Benjamin Graham’s View on Alternative Investments